-Complex II is a flavoprotein with a covalently bound flavin adenine dinucleotide as documented in early reports (Kearney 1960) and summarized in classical textbooks (Lehninger 1975; Tzagoloff 1982).
-Microscopic detail on the structure and function of CII (Cecchini 2003) has expanded our knowledge on the mechanism of enzyme assembly (Maklashina et al 2022), enzyme structure (Vercellino, Sazanov 2022; Karavaeva, Sousa

-2023), kinetic regulation of CII activity (Mills et al 2018; Fink et al 2022), and associated pathologies (Bénit et al 2022; Iverson et al 2023).
+Complex II is a flavoprotein with a covalently bound flavin adenine dinucleotide as documented in early reports (Kearney 1960) and summarized in classical textbooks (Lehninger 1970; Tzagoloff 1982).
+Microscopic detail on the structure and function of CII has expanded our knowledge on the mechanism of enzyme assembly (Maklashina et al 2022), enzyme structure (Vercellino, Sazanov 2022), kinetic regulation of CII activity (Mills et al 2018; Fink et al 2022), and associated pathologies (Bénit et al 2022).